Table Of Contents

 Socially Grateful For The Holidays

-We'll be taking submissions as soon as January 1st.
+We'll be taking submissions as soon as January 1st but the holidays are a perfect time to get started.
 Simply upload your video to YouTube, tag it "DeadCoversProject," and we'll make it available to view on the band's official YouTube channel, www.youtube.com/gratefuldead in February.
+Check out last year's efforts here.

 30 Days Of Dead